 Another object that has been printed is a microfluidics mold for Dr. Stottrup.
 Dr. Stottrup is involved in Physics experiments with microfluidics – experiments with incredibly small amounts of fluids.
 Dr. Stottrup required a mold with which to make multiple channels through which fluids could be carefully mixed.
 Thus, a mold was created that fit his criteria, allowing him to create multiple microfluidics mixing devices.

 The 3D printer is currently available for use by both students and faculty.
-See this pamphlet or the Augsburg Community 3D Printing Moodle page for more information, and use this Google form if you have an idea for a print.
+See this pamphlet or the Augsburg Community 3D Printing Moodle page for more information.
 For more information contact Professor Haines at email@example.com.